 Darlene Lawrence is an academic coach and childcare and education instructor with five years of experience.
 She holds a bachelor's degree in business administration and a master's degree in teaching.

 Though there are no prerequisites for taking the Child Care & Education courses, employers in the Child Care field may require a high school diploma.

-This course provides students with the education requirements needed to obtain their credential.
+This course provides you with the education requirements needed to obtain your credential.
 Please click here to see the requirements to apply for the CDA.

 The instructional materials required for this course are included in enrollment and will be available online.